AdamT20054/Matomo-React/README.md

 yarn add @adam20054/react-matomo
 ```

-Set the config and add the provider to you `App.tsx` page:
+Set the config and add the provider to your `App.tsx` page:
+**Please note: Some aliases are depreciated BUT NOT INCOMPATIBLE, this is for compatability with people coming from other (similar) packages.**
 ```tsx
 import { MatomoProvider, useMatomo } from "@adam20054/react-matomo";